mnguyen0226/deep_learning_notebooks/README.md

       - But why do this?
 Why not just keep a large feature map?
         - It isn't conducive to learning a spatial hierarchy of features: It's like trying to recognize a digit by only looking at it thru a windows that are 7x7 pixels.
 We need the features from the last convolution layer to contain info about the totality of the input.
 By doing this, we make the next conv layer look at an increasingly large window (in terms of the fraction of original input they cover.)
         - The size is too large for small model.
 This will cause intense overfit.
+        - We use max pooling so that the NN can focus on the most important features.
+If we don't do this, the NN will be too sensitve.
 - Training a convnet from scratch on small dataset
   - In our case, since the model is relatively larger than the dataset, aka we don't have enough data.
 Thus overfit happens.
   - Data augmentation randomly transform the image to a believable-looking images.